Maltretieren/maltretieren.github.com/_posts/2014-11-02-Markdown-Parsers.md

 Markdown is the language which drives most of the content on this page.
 Instead of writing HTML code you have a higher level language to define how the content looks like.
 A markdown parser takes the markdown code and translates it to HTML code.

 # Parsers available on GitHub
 To get a list of available markdown parsers please refer to [Github Pages Dependency versions](https://pages.github.com/versions/).

 ## Configuration
 You can configure which markdown parser should be used.
-Refer to the `_config.yml` file in the root directory and look for the "markdown" key:
+Refer to the `_config.yml` file in the root directory and look for the "markdown" key.
+The parser used for this blog is [kramdown](#kramdown) .

 {% highlight ruby %}
 markdown: kramdown